JuliaLang/www.julialang.org/blog/2024/09/juliacon-2025-announcement.md

 ### Julia Community Prizes

 We want to be sure you didn’t miss the Julia Community Prizes.
-These prizes were announced at the closing session of JuliaCon 2024 on July 12th, but if you missed it the awardees this year were:
+These prizes were announced at the closing session of JuliaCon 2024 on July 12th, but if you missed it, the awardees this year were:

-\- **The JuMP Team**: Including **Oscar Dowson**, Benoît Legat, and **Miles Lubin**, for their long-term commitment to JuMP.jl and the broader mathematical programming ecosystem in Julia.
+\- **The JuMP Team**: Including **Oscar Dowson**, **Benoît Legat**, and **Miles Lubin**, for their long-term commitment to JuMP.jl and the broader mathematical programming ecosystem in Julia.

 \- **The Makie Team:** Including **Simon Danisch**, **Julius Krumbiegel**, **Frederic Freyer**, and **Anshul Singhvi**, for their creation of Makie.jl and improvements to the state of data visualization in Julia.